kubernetes/community/contributors/design-proposals/raw-block-pv.md

 # Pod Security Policy (PSP) Changes:
 Since the utilization of block devices can pose a risk to possible kernel manipulation by malicious users, it may be desirable for the administrator to restrict the usage entirely within a cluster.
 A similar convention is used with hostPath in that for some kubernetes implmentations it is disabled by default.
-Thus, the PSP can define whether a validating pod can request the usage of such devices through the volumeType label in the PV/PVC.
+Thus, the PSP can define whether a validating pod can request the usage of such devices through the volumeMode label in the PV/PVC.
 The changes to the pod security policy for volumes would include a 'rawBlockVolumes' parameter as such:

 ```